Chicago-Jr-Devs/Bootcamp_Capstone/README.md

 ## Usage
 Our application consists of four interfaces: a log-in page, a sign-up page, an about us page, and a page where the user can post comments or create petitions that can be viewed by other users in their community.
 When a user without an account arrives at the log-in page, they can click on the "Sign Up" button to be redirected to the sign-up page.
 Once there, they will be able to create a personal account.
 After an account has been created, the user can return to the log-in page and enter their account credentials into the input fields to access the main page.

-On the main page, the user can create petitions, post commentary about various topics (e.g., education, law enforcement, infrastructure, transportation, environment, public spaces, public policy, etc.) by clickling on the "Make a SoapBox" button, and view access information concerning local elections.
+On the main page the user can create petitions, post commentary about various topics (e.g., education, law enforcement, infrastructure, transportation, environment, public spaces, public policy, etc.) by clicking on the "Make a SoapBox" button, and access information concerning local elections.
+After a comment or petition has been created, other members of the community who have accounts on the application can give the post a "Yea" or "Nay" and show how they feel about the matter at hand.
+The more "Yea"s an individual post recieves, the more priority it will be given on the web page: Posts with the most supporters will be displayed higher up on the screen.

+Since one of the objectives of our application is to show local representatives the main points of concern in local communities, we wanted to make sure that issues with the most support have the most visibility on our web page.
+That way, should a representative utilize information from our web page to craft new policies or relay messages, they will be presented with a ranked list of actionable intelligence in tune with the thoughts of the local community.

 ## Made With
 <img alt="Material UI" src="https://img.shields.io/badge/material%20ui%20-%230081CB.svg?&style=for-the-badge&logo=material-ui&logoColor=white"/>